Merthyr Tydfil Heritage

 The Society's aims are to study local history in the area of the old parish and urban district of Gelligaer in east Glamorgan, which includes the modern communities of Pontlottyn, Bargoed, Hengoed, Ystrad Mynach, Trelewis, Bedlinog, Fochrhiw and Deri as well as the village of Gelligaer itself.

-gives details of forthcoming events.
-For full details please click on the
+The Calendar below gives details of forthcoming events.
+For full details please click on the event.

 Scroll down the calendar for later dates.